 Slowly, Indian mobile brands swept away from the smartphone category and got stuck to the feature phones.
 Several other Chinese brands like OnePlus, Meizu, Oppo, Vivo, etc. entered the Indian market and started showing their dominance.
 The Q4 2016 market share showed that Indian mobile brands have entirely lost their dominance as none of them had a position in the top 5 and wholly occupied by Chinese brands.

 As far as I remember, Indian mobile brands have tried every possible way to keep up with the competition.
 They even launched the very first Android One smartphone, but it hasn’t added anything to the sales.

 The main difference between the Indian mobile brands & the Chinese brands can be seen in their marketing strategies.
-Most of the Chinese brands use aggressive marketing in promoting their products.
+Most Chinese brands use aggressive marketing to promote their products.
 They even contact influencers to promote their products, which is yet another form of word of mouth marketing.
 If Indian mobile brands want to see their former glory, then they should concentrate on the following –

 - Firstly, no one is interested in buying a smartphone with very less internal memory.
 So, upgrading the internal memory to 32/64GB will be an asset

 - Build quality plays a significant role, and R&D on design is crucial as other brands influence most of the smartphone’s design.
 So, to stay ahead, R&D on design & showing innovation is essential

 - Pricing is the USP, and it’s a fact.
 Every brand should keep this in mind while deciding on the price tag.
 If you notice, other brands are launching phones with better specifications for the best price tag.
 So, to compete, Indian mobile brands should show the disruption in the pricing